UK named storms

 September 2015 saw the launch of a collaboration between the Met Office and Met Éireann to name wind storms forecast to impact the UK and the Republic or Ireland.

 In the UK, a storm is named when it has potential to cause disruption or damage, and the Met Office may be forced to issue an amber or red warning for regions in the country.
 Red, amber, yellow or green weather warnings are based on guidance from the National Severe Weather Warning Service, which is a combination of both the impact the weather may have and the likelihood of those impacts happening.
 These impacts could mean the impacts from wind but also from rain and snow.
 Once the storm meets the criteria for being named, either Met Éireann or The Met Office will actually publicly name the storm, adhering to an agreed of named alphabetical list.

 There were 11 named storms in the 2015-16 season beginning with Abigail in November 2015, running through to Katie by March 2016.
-The following year, there were just 5 named storms, with 8 so far this year.
+The following year, there were just 5 named storms, with 10 in 2017-18.
 Storm Hector became the latest named storm in mid-June 2018!

 Storm Angus in November 2016 had the lowest recorded wind speed in any of our names storms at just 28mph, though it was wet with 25.2mm of rain falling locally.
 However, ex hurricane Lorenzo in October 2019 managed just a 22mph gust in a non-event for the UK.
 The wettest named storm was Katie in March 2016, during which 27.6mm of rain fell over 3 days, with local flooding.